ginarice136/notes/README.md

 - "Premature optimization is the root of all evil." - Donald Knuth

 Optimizing code too early in the development process can lead to unnecessary complexity and potentially introduce bugs.
 It's better to write clean, maintainable code first and optimize only when necessary, based on profiling and performance metrics.

+# 2023-12-16
+- Today's programming wisdom is to prioritize tasks, plan ahead, and stay organized.
+This will help you to be more efficient and productive in your coding endeavors.

+First, prioritize your tasks.
+When you're working on a project, there will always be multiple things that need to get done.
+By identifying which tasks are most important and which can wait, you can make sure that you focus on the right things at the Right time.
+Use a task management tool, such as Trello or Asana, to keep track of your work and make adjustments as needed.
+ -
+Next, planning ahead is crucial.
+Before starting a new project or undertaking a large task, take some time to think through the steps involved and create a plan.
+Will you need any new tools or libraries?
+How will you structure your code?
+What testing and debugging strategies will work best?
+By planning in advance,you can avoid getting stuck or spending too much time on something that wasn't properly considered.